adonisjs/v6-docs/content/docs/experimental/inertia.md

 There are several ways to test your frontend code:

 - End-to-end testing.
 You can use the [Browser Client](https://docs.adonisjs.com/guides/browser-tests), a seamless integration between Japa and Playwright.
 - Unit testing.
-We recommend using testing tools adapted for the frontend ecosystem, in particular [Vitest](https://vitest.dev).
+We recommend using testing tools adapted for the frontend ecosystem, particularly [Vitest](https://vitest.dev).

-And finally, you can also test your Inertia.js endpoints to make sure they're returning the right data.
-For that, we have few test helpers available in Japa.
+And finally, you can also test your Inertia endpoints to ensure they return the correct data.
+For that, we have a few test helpers available in Japa.

 First, make sure to configure the `inertiaApiClient` and `apiClient` plugins in your `test/bootsrap.ts` file if you haven't already done so: